mdn/content/files/en-us/web/css/font-variant-emoji/index.md

 ### Changing the way an emoji is displayed

-In this example show how you can render an emoji in its `text` or `emoji` presentation.
+This example shows how you can render an emoji in its `text` or `emoji` presentation.

 #### HTML